Opening Statement Map

 The opening works best when the first one or two slides show the same topic, question, and structure that you are saying aloud, so the audience immediately sees the frame of the presentation.

-Clarify the self-introduction firstOpen the defense PPT pageContinue with the defense-prep guide
+Clarify the opening statement firstOpen the defense PPT pageContinue with the defense-prep guide

 Frequently asked questions